datahub-project/datahub/metadata-ingestion/README.md

 ➜  python mysql_etl.py
 ```
-This will bootstrap Data Hub with your metadata in the MySQL as a dataset entity.
+This will bootstrap DataHub with your metadata in the MySQL as a dataset entity.

-## Ingest metadata from RDBMS to Data Hub
+## Ingest metadata from RDBMS to DataHub
 The rdbms_etl provides you ETL channel to communicate with your RDBMS.
 - Currently supports IBM DB2, Firebird, MSSQL Server, MySQL, Oracle,PostgreSQL, SQLite and ODBC connections.
 - Some platform-specific logic are modularized and required to be implemented on your ad-hoc usage.